 Banks suing MBIA can’t prove their argument that the approval of the restructuring was “arbitrary and capricious,” Kasowitz, with Kasowitz Benson Torres & Friedman LLP representing Armonk, New York-based MBIA, told a state judge yesterday in Manhattan.

 “The banks are throwing as much money as they can at the wall in the hope that something will stick,” Kasowitz said.

 Justice Barbara Kapnick of state Supreme Court is hearing a nonjury trial on claims by Bank of America Corp.
-(BAC) and Societe Generale SA (GLE) that the February 2009 approval of MBIA’s proposal by then-Superintendent Eric Dinallo was based on inaccurate and incomplete information and should be annulled.
+(BAC:US) and Societe Generale SA (GLE) that the February 2009 approval of MBIA’s proposal by then-Superintendent Eric Dinallo was based on inaccurate and incomplete information and should be annulled.

 More than a dozen financial institutions sued MBIA and the state insurance department in 2009 over the restructuring.
 Bank of America and Societe Generale are the only banks left in the litigation after JPMorgan Chase & Co., Morgan Stanley, UBS AG and other banks dropped out.

 The banks claim the restructuring exposed them to losses as policyholders by transferring $5 billion in assets out of an MBIA unit that insured risky mortgage debt.